goyal-ishan/NourishFlow/README.md

 So, my project tries to address this problem as essentially this is the real time monitor (NorishFlow) of the supermarkets, where they scan the inventory and send alerts if the products need to be refrigerated live to a storage unit.
 Which in turn would pick it up before it goes bad.

 ## ✨ Key Features
-* **Event-Driven Architecture:** Uses Apache Kafka to handle high-throughput inventory data streams.
+* **Event-Driven Architecture:** Utilizes Apache Kafka to reliably ingest and process high-throughput inventory telemetry streams.
-* **Real-Time Processing:** Instantly identifies items requiring refrigeration.
+* **Real-Time Match Engine:** Downstream Java consumer dynamically matches surplus alerts against local NGO refrigeration tiers.
+* **📍 Interactive Live Map Interface:** Integrates **React Leaflet** and **OpenStreetMap** layers to visualize real-time logistical movements across a localized grid centered on **Prayagraj (Allahabad), India**.
+* **🛣️ Dynamic Polyline Routing:** Calculates and displays dynamic, dashed visual routes directly linking source retail origins (e.g., Civil Lines, Naini, Jhalwa) with receiving charity facilities.
-* **Full-Stack Containerization:** Frontend, backend, and infrastructure all orchestrated via Docker Compose.
+* **Full-Stack Containerization:** Orchestrates infrastructure dependencies (Kafka, Zookeeper, and PostgreSQL) seamlessly via Docker Compose.
-* **Interactive Dashboard:** React-based UI for visualizing the cold-chain matching process.

 ## 📸 Screenshots